quicwg/base-drafts/draft-ietf-quic-recovery.md

 computation.
 QUIC's PTO includes the peer's maximum expected acknowledgement delay instead of using a fixed minimum timeout.
-Unlike TCP, which collapses the congestion window upon expiry of an RTO, QUIC does not change the congestion window and instead sends probe packets whenever the timer expires.
+Unlike TCP, which collapses the congestion window upon expiry of an RTO, QUIC does not change the congestion window until persistent congestion {{persistent-congestion}} is declared and instead allows probe packets to temporarily exceed the congestion window whenever the timer expires.
 This is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized when the probe timeout expires.
 Though this is slightly more aggressive than TCP RTO, it's less aggressive than if the connection was not application limited.

 A single packet loss at the tail does not indicate persistent congestion, so QUIC specifies a time-based definition (see {{persistent-congestion}}) to